Parole in circolo

 Parole in circolo (English: "Words in circle") is the third studio album by Italian singer-songwriter Marco Mengoni, released by Sony Music Italy on 13 January 2015.
-Three singles were released in promotion of the album: "Guerriero" in November 2014, "Esseri umani" in February 2015 and "Io ti aspetto" in May 2015.
-The album is the first of a two albums project (with Le cose che non ho).
 Mengoni also recorded a Spanish version of the album titled Liberando Palabras.

+To promote the album, the singer released three singles.
+The lead single "Guerriero" was released in November 2014, "Esseri umani" in February 2015 and "Io ti aspetto" in May 2015.
+The album is the first of a two albums project, accompanied with Le cose che non ho.